Free Vectors

 3. Activate the plugin via ‘Plugins’ in WordPress

-4. It is recommended to read the included “Help section” (Wordpress Admin-> cformsII->Help!) because of the huge amount of configuration options, making it easy to get confused.
+4. It is recommended to read the included “Help section” (WordPress Admin-> cformsII->Help!) because of the huge amount of configuration options, making it easy to get confused.

 Secure and Accessible Contact Form v.2.0WP

-This is another really cool spam-free contact form for Wordpress.
+This is another really cool spam-free contact form for WordPress.
 The main differences between the 2 (cforms II and Secure and Accessible Contact Form v2.oWP) are :

 • cforms II has more configuration options